 Skip to Main Content

-You may already be familiar with some of the useful databases for computer science research available from the Clark Library, but you may also want to try databases geared toward research in history, law, political science, public policy, and/or ethics.
-See the ones listed below by discipline or visit the library's subject guides.
+You may already be familiar with databases for computer science research available from the Clark Library, but also try databases covering research in history, law, political science, public policy, and/or ethics.
+See the ones listed below by discipline or visit the library's research guides.

 Engineering and Computer Science Databases